Elegant destination wedding in Tuscany 2026 with the bride and bridal party in soft yellow and ivory dresses, surrounded by olive trees.

 Soft wedding palette in ivory, olive green, and blush peach

-Every location has its own mood, shaped by light, texture, and landscape.
-The right color palette brings that feeling into your wedding and your photos.
-Here are a few favorite combinations inspired by places I’ve photographed and the unique light they offer.
+Every destination has its own atmosphere, shaped by light, texture, and landscape.
+The most memorable wedding color palettes often grow directly from those elements.
+Here are a few favorite wedding color combinations inspired by real places I’ve photographed and the unique light they offer.

 .